Career and Life Planning CenterStudent Services Building (2000) Second Floor 714.992.7121

 Step 1: Research

 The start of this process calls for learning about yourself, and self-assessment is a good way to do this.
 Identifying your interests, skills, and work values are important when exploring pathways related to educational and career options.
 Self-assessment is essentially a personal inventory, much like an inventory a business might take.
 You identify what you’ve got, what you need, what works and what doesn’t.
 Once you have identified these areas about yourself and/or obtained results from self-assessments, you can begin to explore career/occupational information and educational programs.
-There are many Resources on our website to explore, however to the right are just a few to begin with this step.
+There are many Resources on our website to explore, therefore it might be helpful to start with our Career Center Activity using the Fullerton College Career Planning System (powered by Kuder, Inc).

 Step 2: Network